chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 $ rails g mailer welcome_mailer
 {% endhighlight %}

-This will create a file and a new folder in your views.
+This will create a file in app/mailers/ and a new folder in your views.
 Let’s take a quick look at the new file welcome_mailer.rb.
 Nothing much going on here but feel free to change the default from: to whatever from email you want.

 {% highlight ruby %}
 class WelcomeMailer < ActionMailer::Base